 A fellow of the Institute of Electrical and Electronics Engineers (IEEE), Dr. Farvardin served multi-year terms as associate editor for two IEEE publications: Transactions on Communications, from 1986 to 1990, and Transactions on Information Theory, from 1992 to 1995.
 He has co-authored more than 150 technical papers in journals and conference proceedings.

 A passionate advocate of technological innovation, Dr. Farvardin’s leadership has been recognized by several professional, academic, and other non-profit organizations.
+In September 2017, he was recognized as a recipient of Academic Leadership Award by the Carnegie Corporation of New York for his vision and commitment to excellence in undergraduate education, the liberal arts, equal opportunity, the development of major interdisciplinary programs, international engagement, and he promotion of strong ties between the institution and local community.
 In November 2016, he was named Educator of the Year by The Research & Development Council of New Jersey.
 In December 2013, he was named a Fellow of the National Academy of Inventors, which honors academic innovators who are named on a patent issued by the USPTO and who have contributed to the invention of products, goods and services which have positively impacted quality of life, economic development and welfare of society.
 In Fall 2012, Dr. Farvardin was named CEO of the Year by the New Jersey Technology Council, the state’s premier trade association for technology companies.

 Dr. Farvardin served as Chairman of the New Jersey President’s Council Task Force on Alignment of Higher Education Programs and New Jersey Workforce Needs.
 He is a member of the Board of Directors of the New Jersey Technology Council and the National Association of Independent Colleges and Universities; treasurer of the Association of Independent Colleges and Universities in New Jersey; Education Advocate of Choose NJ; and a member of the Business-Higher Education Forum.